keyboardio/Chrysalis/FOCUS_API.md

 - JavaScript: `focus.command("keymap.defaultLayer 1")`
 - Serial Command (Unix): `echo 'keymap.defaultLayer 1' > /dev/ttyACM0`
 #### Expected output
-It should return the current default layer stored in the EEPROM, if it`s send with the new default layer, it should return a nextline, period.
+It should return the current default layer stored in the EEPROM, if it's send with the new default layer, it should return a nextline, period.
 ### settings.valid?
-This command returns a boolean value that states true if all checks have been performed to the current settings and it`s upload was done in the intended way
+This command returns a boolean value that states true if all checks have been performed to the current settings and it's upload was done in the intended way
 #### Commands
 To retrieve:
 - JavaScript: `focus.command("settings.valid")`